Warranty & Support

-Gas Lawn Mowers: What We Tested, What We Found
+Gas Lawn Mowers: What We Investigated, What We Found

-We took the mowers in our lineup for a real-world test over multiple lawns with various grass types and thicknesses.
-As we mowed, we evaluated the responsiveness of each mower, how well it performed with tall and short grass, and how evenly it cut the lawn.
+We put the lawn mowers through their paces by mowing grass, and we noted how they compared to each other in a variety of ways.
+For example, we evaluated the features they have to deal with different grass types and thicknesses.
+In addition, we tested how responsive each mower is, how well it performed with tall and short grass, and how evenly it can cut the lawn.
 We found that the best gas lawn mowers excelled in the following categories:

-Lawn mowers all perform the same function, but their effectiveness depends on many factors, such as how well they cut and the width of their cutting paths.
-We found the mowers with a cutting path of 21 inches or more reduced the time it took to mow our lawns.
+Lawn mowers all perform the same function, but they differ in how well they cut and the width of their cutting paths.
+Our testing showed mowers with a cutting path of 21 inches or more reduced the time it took to mow the lawn.

-Depending on the type of grass you have, as well as your personal preference, you should consider the cutting heights of each of the machines in our lawn mower reviews.
-Some grass breeds can handle being cut super short, while some look best at a longer or medium length.
-Be sure to check whether a mower will give you the optimal clearance you need.
-The mowers on our lineup can go as low as 3/4 of an inch and as high as 4 inches.
+You should take the type of grass you have and your personal preferences into consideration when you look at a lawn mower’s shortest and tallest cutting height.
+Some grass varieties can handle being cut super short, while others look best at a long or medium length.
+The mowers we tested can go as low as 3/4 of an inch and as high as 4 inches, depending on the model.

 Each mower is unique, and while they look similar, there are differences that can make it easier to mow your yard.
-We discovered through testing that the weight of each mower impacted its overall maneuverability.
-Lightweight or small lawn mowers are available for those who struggle with big and average-sized mowers.
-These light machines make mowing a large or hilly yard much easier, especially if you have to mow around flowerbeds and trees frequently.
+A mower’s weight can affect how maneuverable it is.
+Lightweight and small lawn mowers are good for people who have physical limitations and struggle with big and average-size models.
+These light machines make mowing a large or hilly yard much easier, especially if you have to mow around flowerbeds and trees.

 Self-Propelled Lawn Mowers

 Mowing doesn't have to be a taxing exercise, especially if you choose a lawn mower that has built-in self-propulsion.
-Guiding a self-propelled lawn mower around the yard can be largely effortless, making it easier for you to mow the lawn, regardless of your strength.
-If you are looking for a walk-behind lawn mower that helps you get some exercise, our lineup of push mowers is worth a look.
+Guiding a self-propelled lawn mower around the yard is almost effortless, so it’s easy to push, regardless of how strong you are.
+If you are looking for a walk-behind lawn mower that helps you get some exercise, we have also reviewed push lawn mowers.

-Self-propelled mowers generally have a single speed, but the best self-propelled lawn mowers have variable speed controls that adjust the speed to your walking speed.
+Self-propelled mowers generally have a single speed, but the best ones have variable controls that adjust to your walking speed.
 Some have thumb controls or, like the Cub Cadet SC 500 Z, a handle that adjusts with the pressure you place on it.

 Best Mulching Lawn Mowers

-Mulching is the process of the lawn mower blade chopping up grass clippings into fine pieces as you pass over them while mowing.
-This reduces the waste to be bagged or raked, and because the clippings are cut into such small, fine pieces, they dry and decompose quickly, providing nutrients to the roots of the grass.
-Many states and communities have restrictions on green waste disposal, with possible fines for putting grass clippings in your regular trash pickup.
-A great way to avoid fines and give your lawn a natural fertilizer is to use your gas lawn mower in mulching mode.
+Lawn mowers with mulching features have a blade that chops up grass clippings into fine pieces as you pass over them while mowing.
+Because the clippings are cut into such small, fine pieces, they dry and decompose quickly, providing nutrients to the roots of the grass.
+Many states and communities have restrictions on green waste disposal, with possible fines for including grass clippings with your regular trash.
+A great way to avoid fines and fertilize your lawn is to use your gas lawn mower in mulching mode.

 Mulching is most effective with a maintained lawn and dry grass.
 Trying to mow and mulch with wet grass results in clumps and a frequently blocked blade.
-While all the mowers on our lineup can mulch, some are more effective than others.
-The Honda models in our lineup have exceptional mulching capabilities thanks to their specialty blades, and the Toro lawn mower does a fine job as well.
-Push lawn mowers such as these can help keep your lawn looking nice without you having to fill your garbage can with messy clippings or wearing yourself out raking your yard.
+While all the mowers we reviewed can mulch, some are better at it than others.
+The Honda models have exceptional mulching capabilities thanks to their specialty blades, and the Toro lawn mower does a fine job as well.